Q: What is a Sunday license?

 Q: What must I do to file for a license?

 1. First, please read through a copy of the License for Public Entertainment on Sunday.
-This is a two-sided form requiring information about the activity you would like to have licensed .
+This is a form requiring information about the activity you would like to have licensed .

 2. Bring the form to the office of your Town or City Chairman, Mayor, or Board of Selectman.
 They will complete the rest of the license and, at their discretion, will approve your event.